 A determination that failure to grant the variance would result in exceptional hardship to the applicant; and

-A determination that the granting of a variance will not result in increased flood heights, additional threats to public safety, extraordinary public expense, creation of nuisances or cause fraud on or victimization of the public as identified in § 210-16D or conflict with the existing local laws or chapters.
+A determination that the granting of a variance will not result in increased flood heights, additional threats to public safety, extraordinary public expense, create nuisances, cause fraud on or victimization of the public as identified in § 210-15D, or conflict with existing local laws or ordinances.

 Any applicant to whom a variance is granted shall be given written notice that the structure will be permitted to be built with a lowest floor elevation below the base flood elevation and that the cost of flood insurance will be commensurate with the increased risk resulting from the reduced lowest floor elevation.

-All manufactured homes shall be anchored to resist flotation, collapse or lateral movement.
+All manufactured homes to be placed or substantially improved shall be anchored to resist flotation, collapse or lateral movement.
 Methods of anchoring may include, but are not to be limited to, use of over-the-top or frame ties to ground anchors.
 This requirement is in addition to applicable state and local anchoring requirements for resisting wind forces.

 Construction materials and methods.

 All new and replacement water supply systems shall be designed to minimize or eliminate infiltration of floodwaters into the system;

 New and replacement sanitary sewage systems shall be designed to minimize or eliminate infiltration of floodwaters into the systems and discharge from the systems into floodwaters;

 On-site waste disposal systems shall be located to avoid impairment to them or contamination from them during flooding; and

 For all new construction and substantial improvements the electrical, heating, ventilation, plumbing and air-conditioning equipment and other service facilities shall be designed and/or located so as to prevent water from entering or accumulating within the components during conditions of flooding.